mahmoud-sabra/DevOps-journey/linuxAdmin1/Linux Admin 1.md

 - The informations about any group are saved in /etc/group
 - The informations about any group password are saved in /etc/gshadow

-To change the prinmary group of user
+To change the primary group of user
 > useradd -g groupname username

 To add user to more than group
 >usermod -G groupname username